-Our fellows gain experience in oncology, hematology, neuro-oncology, bone marrow transplantation and experimental therapeutics.
-We have faculty members who are national leaders in each of these areas, with particularly strong programs in leukemia, experimental therapeutics, hemostasis and thrombosis, brain tumors and stem cell transplantation.
+Our faculty members are national leaders in each of these areas, with particularly strong programs in:

 Cutting-edge facilities and resources

-We have excellent radiology and pathology services that support us, and we can access support from all our pediatric subspecialties, as well as resources at neighboring University of Colorado Hospital when needed.
-With a dedicated lead-lined room, we’re one of the few centers in the country that can offer metaiodobenzylguanidine (MIBG) treatment to our neuroblastoma patients.
+We are supported by excellent radiology and pathology services, and we can access support from all our pediatric subspecialties, as well as resources at neighboring UCHealth when needed.
+With a dedicated lead-lined MIBG room, we’re one of the few centers in the country that can offer this treatment to our neuroblastoma patients.

-We’re also an FDA-designated Center of Excellence, which allows us to offer clinical trials and experimental therapeutics that are only available at a handful of institutions.
-Our Center participates in every major pediatric cooperative group for cancer and blood disorders, including:
+We’re also an FDA-designated Center of Excellence, which allows us to offer clinical trials and experimental therapeutics available at only a handful of institutions.
+Our center participates in every major pediatric cooperative group for cancer and blood disorders, including: